Did you know?

 The cost to supply electricity actually varies minute by minute.

 During the course of a single day, the wholesale price of electricity on the electric power grid reflects the real-time cost for supplying electricity.
 Demand for electricity contributes to the cost of supplying electricity.
 Electricity demand is usually highest in the afternoon and early evening (peak hours), and costs to provide electricity are usually higher at these times.

 Most consumers pay prices based on the seasonal average cost of providing electricity, so they do not experience these daily price fluctuations.
 Some utilities offer their customers time-of-day pricing to encourage electricity conservation and to reduce peak demand for electricity.

 Electricity prices generally reflect the cost to build, finance, maintain, and operate power plants and the electricity grid (the complex system of power transmission and distribution lines).
 Some for-profit utilities also include a financial return for owners and shareholders in their electricity prices.

-Several key factors that influence the price of electricity:
+Several key factors influence the price of electricity:

 - Power plants: Each power plant has construction, maintenance, and operating costs.

 - Transmission and distribution system: The electricity transmission and distribution systems that deliver electricity have maintenance costs, which include repairing damage to the systems from accidents or extreme weather conditions.